xkeshav/color-collector/README.md

 ## Features

-- support all color format except where user described turn|rad as color variable
+- support all color format
+- parse css file with all At Rules
+-  duplicate color comes under one variable ( all hex format )

 ![collect and convert color into variable gif](images/collector.gif)